Palazzo dei Consoli: Interior

-The tall barrel-vaulted main hall with high ceilings and stone walls is now lined by the exhibits of the civic museum which includes both archeologic and medieval art and artifacts from Gubbio.
+The tall barrel-vaulted main hall with high ceilings and stone walls is now lined by the exhibits of the civic museum which includes both archeologic and medieval art and artefacts from Gubbio.
 This hall is described as the Lapidario and collects inscriptions, sculpted architectural decoration, and heraldic symbols, detached from their former location, sometimes during reconstructions or demolitions.
 Some inscriptions date from Ancient Roman times, including one celebrating a local magistrate Gneo Satrio Rufo.
 An ancient decorated Roman marble sarcophagus is on display.

 Among the most treasured items in the museum are the bronze Iguvine Tablets, written in an Umbrian language that predates Latin.
-The museum also has numismatic, ceramic (mainly maiolica), and a pinacoteca with a 14th-century painted crucifix by the Master of the Gubbio Cross, a gonfalone by Sinibaldo Ibi, and a 1527 canvas depicting the Immaculate Conception by Francesco Signorelli.
-It also displays a large fresco (circa 1350) depicting the Madonna and child with St John the Baptist and St Ubaldo, attibuted to Guiduccio Palmerucci and Mello da Gubbio.
+The museum also has numismatic, ceramic (mainly maiolica), a pinacoteca with a 14th-century painted crucifix by the Master of the Gubbio Cross, a gonfalone by Sinibaldo Ibi, and a 1527 canvas depicting the Immaculate Conception by Francesco Signorelli.
+It also displays a large fresco (circa 1350) depicting the Madonna and child with St John the Baptist and St Ubaldo, attributed to Guiduccio Palmerucci and Mello da Gubbio.

 Another feature displayed in the castle is an iron cage which was once used for public humiliation of robbers and criminals.